ar2thur/swe-3313-fall-2025-team-05/README.md

 # Technology Selection
 - For our application, we will be coding in Python and using Flask as our webserver.
 We will use a SQLite database to store all of our data.
-- See [here](./project-plan/technology-selection/README.md) for a full explination of what we are using and why.
+- See [here](./project-plan/technology-selection/README.md) for a full explanation of what we are using and why.

 # Project Plan
-See a link to our gantt chart [here](./project-plan/gantt-chart/ganttproject.gan)
+See a link to our Gantt chart [here](./project-plan/gantt-chart/ganttproject.gan)
 ![Gantt Chart Image](./project-plan/gantt-chart/ganttproject.png)